 I am excited about starting a new school year and getting to know you.
 Here are a few tidbits about me...

-My name is Megan Zipp, and this is my third year at William Street School as the Math Specialist.
-This will be my 14th year teaching, I previously taught in West Seneca and Buffalo.
+My name is Megan Zipp, and this is my eighth year at William Street School as the Math Specialist.
+This will be my 19th year teaching.
+I previously taught in West Seneca and Buffalo.
 I love my job and believe strongly in the power of education and intervention.
 My goal is to help your students reach their fullest potential.